New York Penn Station: PATH

 Connections are also available to the PATH system at 33rd Street station, under Sixth Avenue on Herald Square.
 The JSQ-33 and HOB-33 services terminate at 33rd Street on weekdays, and are combined into the JSQ-33 (via HOB) service on late nights, weekends and holidays.

 Bus and coach

-NYC Airporter provides bus transportation to and from John F. Kennedy International Airport and LaGuardia Airport, and is authorized by the Port Authority of New York and New Jersey and the New York City Department of Transportation.

 New York City Bus

 The following MTA Regional Bus Operations buses stop near Penn Station: